GrytsenkoDaria/Developstoday_project/README.md

 ### 3. Migrations

-As your DB is not created yet and you alredy have all the migrations on your project, you should run these migrations:
+As your DB is not created yet and you alredy have all the migrations in your project, you should run these migrations:
 ```
 python manage.py migrate
 ```